10 Awesome Walks in Marlborough© MarlboroughNZ

 1. Black Jack Track (1h30min Loop)

-Location: Start from the Cable Station Carpark signposted off Port Underwood Road, 9km (6 miles) north of Blenheim.
+Location: Start from the Cable Station Carpark signposted off Port Underwood Road, 9 km (6 mi) north of Blenheim.
+Public toilets available at the trailhead.

 Phillip Capper on Wikipedia© Phillip Capper on Wikipedia